 PreCalculus: Pre-Calculus introduces the student to the meaning behind derivatives and integrals.
 Applications of functions for problem solving will include classic maximization problems.
-Trigonometric functions including polar coordinates and trigonometric identities and a thorough study of logarithms and exponential functions including natural
+Trigonometric functions including polar coordinates and trigonometric identities and a thorough study of logarithms and exponential functions including natural logs are presented.
+Parametric equations, inverses and composite functions will be explored.
+Throughout the course, graphing calculators will be used to increase understanding and technological education.

-1.0 Credit Prerequisite: successful completion of Algebra 2 Grades: 11-12
+1.0 Credit Prerequisite: successful completion of Algebra 2

+Grades: 11-12

 TechMath: Technical Math is a math course designed for students looking for a rigorous review of foundational mathematical concepts.
 Technical Math is a preparation for students going into technical college mathematics and for those going directly into the workforce.
 Calculator use will be minimal during the first semester.
 Topics covered will be basic arithmetic operations with real numbers, measurement, ratios, percent, proportion, basic algebra, basic geometry, problem solving and right triangle trigonometry.
 This class will incorporate practical application of above mentioned topics.

-1.0 Credit Prerequisite: successful completion of Algebra 1 and Geometry Grades: 11-12
+Prerequisite: successful completion of Algebra 1 and Geometry 1.0 Credit Grades: 11-12